mholt/timeliner/README.md

 This will get only the items timestamped newer than the newest item in your timeline (from the last successful run).

-If `get-latest` is interrupted after adding some newer items to the timeline, the next run of `get-latest` will not stop at the first new item added last time; it is smart enough to know that it was interrupted and needs to keep getting items all the way until the beginning of the last _successful_ run.
+If `get-latest` is interrupted after adding some newer items to the timeline, the next run of `get-latest` will not stop at the first new item added last time; it is smart enough to know that it was interrupted and needs to keep getting items all the way until the beginning of the last _successful_ run, as long as the command's parameters are the same.
+For example, re-running the last command will automatically resume where it left off, but changing the `-end` flag, for example, won't be able to resume.

+This subcommand supports the `-end` flag, but not the `-start` flag (since the start is determined from the last downloaded item).
+One thing I like to do is use `-end -720h` with my Google Photos to only download the latest photos that are at least 30 days old.
+This gives me a month to delete unwanted/duplicate photos from my cloud library before I store them on my computer permanently.

 ### Reprocessing items